DanielFrulane/Ray-Tracer-Application/README.md

 ### Object composition and bounding boxes
 Object compositions are a special type of object that is composed of a list of objects (that can also be object compositions).
-They allow the definitions of internal transformations for the objects within it and also a transformation for itself, making it easier to edit the placement of different objects in the scene.
+They allow the definitions of internal transformations for the objects within it, and also a transformation for itself, making it easier to edit the placement of different objects in the scene.
 This composition is associated with a bounding box defined with the "Cuboid" class, and the intersection tests for internal objects are only made if the ray intersects with this bounding box.
 This behavior reduces the computational processing in general for compositions made of close objects,